-Learning the skills for starting a small business, successful small business ownership including the critical areas of law, human resources, finance/accounting, marketing, management, and location are integrated and applied to be successful.
-Includes preparation of a comprehensive business plan.
+Learning the skills for starting a small business, successful small business ownership.
+Students will gain an understanding of the critical areas of law, human resources, finance/accounting, marketing, management, and location on business success.
+Students will prepare a comprehensive business plan.